Carnival of Blood

-Carnival of Blood is a 1972 American horror film written and directed by Leonard Kirtman, and starring Earle Edgerton, Judith Resnick, and Burt Young in his feature film debut.
+Carnival of Blood is a 1972 American slasher film written and directed by Leonard Kirtman, and starring Earle Edgerton, Judith Resnick, and Burt Young in his feature film debut.
 It follows a serial killer murdering patrons at a small-town carnival.

 Plot

 At an amusement park, a fortune teller reads the future of young, bickering married couple Claire and Harry.
 She advises them to leave the carnival, warning of impending doom.
 After Harry wins Claire a teddy bear at a dart game, the two subsequently go on a dark ride.
 Upon exiting, Claire is found to be decapitated in their cart, horrifying the other park patrons waiting in line.
 Gimpy, a hunchbacked carnival worker who runs the dart game, carries away Claire's teddy bear as medical examiners remove her body.

 The next day, art student Laura is notified by her attorney boyfriend, Dan, that he has been assigned the case on Claire's murder.
 Laura gets into an argument with Dan over the phone about the assignment, worried he is risking their safety.
 Laura is consoled by their middle-aged neighbor, Tom, who suggests she go meet Dan and reconcile over their argument.
 Laura visits the park and spends the evening there with Dan.
 A drunken sailor then wins a giant teddy bear at the dart game, and gifts it to Laura.

 After a strange reading from the fortune teller, Dan convinces Laura to go on the dark ride where Claire was murdered, much to her reluctance.
 The fortune teller subsequently gives a reading to the sailor and a prostitute, foretelling a similar doomed fate.
 The sailor brings the prostitute under a pier to have sex, and drunkenly stumbles away.
 The prostitute sees a man in the shadows and mistakes him for the sailor, only to be viciously stabbed by the figure.
 Laura hears her screams, and she and Dan run beneath the pier to find the prostitute's disemboweled corpse.

 Tom and Gimpy get into an argument, and Tom invites Gimpy to his apartment for a beer as a peace offering.
 Tom's apartment is filled with the carnival's prize teddy bears, which, he tells Gimpy, are his "real friends."
 The next day, a crass, overweight blonde woman visits the amusement park, and is given another grim fortune from the fortune teller.
 The blonde woman subsequently visits Gimpy's dart stand, and is angered when she fails to win a teddy bear.
 The blonde woman insults several other park patrons before she is cornered in an alleyway by an assailant who gouges out her eyeballs before bludgeoning her to death.